basis-robotics/basis/docs/architecture.md

 ## Coordinator

-Coordinator is a tricky beast.
+Coordinator is responsible for notifying differing processes (and TransportManagers) of publishers.